sahana-dhar/Talentia_Appsmith/README.md

 7. Lastly, you'll be able to deploy the app after your key has been approved by hovering over the new application Talentia_Appsmith, and clicking Launch.
 Happy viewing!

 If you need specific instructions to set up Docker, check the README.md file in https://github.com/sahana-dhar/23f-project-boilerplate.

-# Features
-1. ACTORS: Profile Access
-2. ACTORS: Agent Search
-3. ACTORS: Report a review
-4. AGENTS: Find a casting director's contact
-5. AGENTS: Update resume
-6. CRITICS: Post a review/rating for an actor
-7. CRITICS: Find a release date for upcoming media
-8. CRITICS: Find a role an actor has played